Sparse Reward Subsystem in Large Language Models: Model Confidence Baseline Setup

 \section{Model Confidence Baseline Setup}

-\paragraph{Verbalized Confidence.} In this straightforward baseline, we input the question into the LLM and use the prompt, \textit{'\textbackslash n\textbackslash n Rate your confidence in answering this question correctly from 0 to 1 (where 0 means no confidence and 1 means complete confidence).
+\paragraph{Verbal Confidence.} In this straightforward baseline, we input the question into the LLM and use the prompt, \textit{'\textbackslash n\textbackslash n Rate your confidence in answering this question correctly from 0 to 1 (where 0 means no confidence and 1 means complete confidence).
 Only output a single number between 0 and 1.
 Do not try to solve the question.'} to elicit a confidence score.
 If the model fails to produce a valid numerical output, we resample until a score is obtained.
-The Spearman correlation coefficient for this method is only 0.08.

-\paragraph{Next-token Confidence.} In this baseline, we utilize the log probability ($\log p$) of the most likely token at the first generated position as a metric for the model's confidence.
-We then compute its Spearman correlation with the model's $avg@32$ accuracy, yielding a coefficient of only 0.09.
+\paragraph{Token Confidence.} In this baseline, we utilize the log probability ($\log p$) of the most likely token at the first generated position as a metric for the model's confidence.

-\paragraph{Latent Correctness Direction (LCD).} We re-implement the method proposed by \citealp{cencerrado2025answerneededpredictingllm} within our experimental setting.
-This baseline achieves a Spearman correlation of $0.45$ at Layer 3 and $0.46$ at Layer 5.
+\paragraph{Latent Correctness Direction (LCD).} We re-implement the method proposed by \citep{cencerrado2025answerneededpredictingllm} within our experimental setting.
 It is noteworthy that the baseline method utilizes the full set of neurons for prediction, so it cannot provide any guidance regarding the existence of the value neurons or the localization of neurons.
-In contrast, our approach utilize significantly fewer hidden state dimensions than the baseline.
+In contrast, our approach utilizes significantly fewer hidden state dimensions than the baseline.